 Brenda received a certificate in Spiritual Deepening and Contemplative Leadership through Oasis Ministries for Spiritual Development embracing both Practice and Presence aimed at personal transformation, leadership formation, and leading groups and retreats in contemplation.

 From October 2016 to April 2017, Brenda completed an extended unit of Clinical Pastoral Education at Wellspan Gettysburg Hospital.
 She worked at the main hospital and Adams Cancer Center as a Chaplain delivering spiritual care and counseling to patients, staff and family members, and taught mindfulness classes for staff.

 Brenda and husband Chip, an HUMC percussionist/Dentist, live in Lititz with their black lab Mr. Boone.
-They have 3 adult sons and two daughters-in law: Ben/Jessica who in the Baltimore area, Miles/Tayler reside in San Diego where Miles serves in the Navy and son Kirk, is a senior at the College of Charleston.
-Brenda currently offers individual, marital and family counseling, spiritual direction for men’s and women’s groups, a 13-week inner healing and restoration group, entitled, Formational Prayer, and a community outreach support group, “Living With Cancer” that supports the whole person–spiritually, psychologically, emotionally and mentally– as they battle with cancer.
-This group runs September to May and is open to the public.
-Brenda provides leadership for the prayer team at HUMC and has led contemplative retreats for HUMC for the past five years.
-The most recent retreat, entitled, Finding Purpose, is slated at the Jesuit Center in Wernersville this summer.
-She has taught a mini-series on Reclaiming Sabbath Rest and believes in the importance of a lifelong intention toward spiritual, emotional and physical rest.
+They have 3 adult sons and two daughters-in law: Ben/Jessica live in the Frederick, Maryland area.
+Miles/Tayler reside in Portland, Oregon.
+Son Kirk lives and works in Portalnd, Oregon.where Miles serves in the Navy and son Kirk, is a senior at the College of Charleston.
+Brenda currently offers group spiritual direction for men’s and women’s groups.
+Her upcoming fall series is entitled, “Shalom, Shalom”, Finding Inner and Outer Peace in an Anxious World.
+Also offered this fall will be a support group, “Living With Cancer” that supports the whole person–spiritually, psychologically, emotionally and mentally– as they battle with cancer.
+These groups run September to May and are open to the public.
+Brenda continues to offer topical and contemplative retreats for HUMC as she has for the past six years.
+She enjoys gathering and leading contemplative groups that have components of healing, peace, and spiritual rest.